mattlee2-snhu/CS499EPortfolio/index.md

 ### Aug 2006-May 2010 - West Aurora High School

-  - Completed courses with a focus in computers

-  - Favorite subject: Mathematics

 ### Aug 2010-May 2018 - Waubonsee Community College

-  - Started with a focus in mathematics

-  - Transitioned into computer science in fall 2014
+  - Learned programming languages: Python, Java and C++

+  - Completed courses in database management as well as database security

+  - Developed basic fundamentals of good programming

 ### Aug 2018-Present - Southern New Hampshire University

+  - Learned programming languages: Assembly and Kotlin

-  - Concentration in software engineering
+  - Completed courses in coding security and AGILE

-  - Developed security strategies to create error free code
+  - Created advanced programs that worked with 3D objects

 # ACADEMIC AWARDS